NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/lattice-armor.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "lancer"
+name: "lattice-armor"
-aliases: "Lancer"
+aliases: "Lattice Armor"
-source: "Pathfinder Treasure Vault"
+source: "Pathfinder War of Immortals"
-pg: "31"
+pg: "146"
-rarity: "uncommon"
+rarity: ""
-trait01: "combination"
+trait01: ""
-trait02: "critical fusion"
+trait02: ""
-trait03: "reach"
+trait03: ""
-trait04: "capacity 2"
+trait04:
 trait05:
 trait06:
 trait07:
 trait08:
-image: zz-Attachments/lancer.png
+image: zz-Attachments/lattice-armor.pn
 level:
-group: "Spear/Bow"
+group: "Chain"
 bulk: 2
-value: "8"
+value: "6"
 subvalue: "gp"
 invest:
-usage: "two hands"
+usage: "worn armor"
 license: "ORC"
 identify: ""
-description: "This lance has a heavy grip with two parallel crossbow fixtures built into it, making it a useful weapon for combats who prefer to keep their distance at all times."
+description: "Also known as `varman` in some parts of the Impossible Lands, this armor is made from fine metal cables woven into latticework patterns with plated segments to protect the head, neck, and shoulders.
+This armor disperses blows much like rings of chain mail but is much tighter in construction, making it quieter."
 activate: ""
 craft:
 destruction: